 The main types of light systems available are:

-- Power Compacts – Suitable for Softies Only
+- Power Compacts – Just suitable for Softies Only

 - Low-Quality LED – Suitable for Softies & LPS